Saint Regulus: Legacy

 The legend of St Regulus came to have political significance in the later Middle Ages.
 It served to authenticate the apostle Andrew as patron saint of Scotland.
 The Regulus legend was publicised by Scottish kings, nobles and churchmen from the 12th century onwards.
 Scottish independence had come under threat from England since the late 11th century, and the Scottish church was contesting a claim to primacy by the archbishop of York.
-By promoting the story of Saint Andrew's choice of Scotland in the 4th century, the Scots acquired an important saint, a separate identity from England, and a date for the supposed foundation of the Scottish Church which predated the foundation of the English and Irish churches by several centuries.
+By promoting the story of Saint Andrew's choice of Scotland in the 4th century, the Scots acquired an important saint, a separate identity from England, and a date for the supposed foundation of the Scottish Catholic Church which predated the foundation of the English and Irish churches by several centuries.
 Furthermore, during the wars of Scottish Independence the Scots used the legend to persuade Pope Boniface VIII to issue the papal bull of 1299 which demanded that Edward I of England end the war against Scotland.
-The legend would also lead to the adoption of the saltire on the Scottish flag and the importance of the archdiocese of St Andrews in the early Scottish Church.
+The legend would also lead to the adoption of the saltire on the Scottish flag and the importance of the archdiocese of St Andrews in the early Scottish Catholic Church.

 St Regulus Hall, the student hall of residence at the University of St Andrews is named after Saint Regulus.